 Reimbursements for self-hauled mobile home moves are limited to the following:

-The State may reimburse only mileage at the rate for a single, privately owned vehicle, as prescribed in the current State Travel Policy.
+The State may reimburse the employee only for mileage at the rate for a single, privately owned vehicle, as prescribed in the current State Travel Policy.

 The State may reimburse the employee for labor to unblock or block the mobile home, disconnect or reconnect utility services (electrical, sewer, water, gas, etc.) and disassemble and reassemble skirting only if a licensed contractor performs the work.